Global Buckley-Leverett theory for multicomponent flow in fractured media: Isothermal equation-of-state coupling and

 For a matrix cell \(m\) and intersecting fracture segment \(f\), conservative non-neighbor connections (NNCs) use a phase-potential jump:

 with \(T_{mf}\) the geometric transmissibility and “up” chosen by the sign of \(F_{\alpha}^{m\to f}\).
-Expanding \(\Phi_\alpha\) recovers the standard pressure, capillary, and gravity jumps used in pEDFM, while strict conservation is preserved by equal-and-opposite interface fluxes.
+Expanding \(\Phi_\alpha\) recovers the standard pressure, capillary, and gravity jumps used in projection-based embedded discrete fracture model (pEDFM), while strict conservation is preserved by equal-and-opposite interface fluxes.